James Lee Anderson Jr.

 Marty Belk earned her B.S. in biology in 1969.
 Many doors opened for her during her

-2 years as a chemist for Celanese Corporation, after which she moved on to medical
+two years as a chemist for Celanese Corporation, after which she moved on to medical

-estate became her priority and career.
+real estate became her priority and career.
 She moved back to her hometown, Rock Hill,

-on the school board for East Cooper.
+including serving on the school board for East Cooper.

 W.H.
 Jack Breazeale